 SMS and WhatsApp social proof: UGC in the messaging channel

-Why social proof belongs in messaging
+Why does social proof belong in messaging?

-How to do it well
+How do you do it well?

-- Launches, a customer reaction or early result as the reason to look.
+- Launches: a customer reaction or early result as the reason to look.

 Sources & notes